Beer Rebranding. Only way to win.

 They compete for the same shelf space and grow market share by launching flanker brands and styles.

-They are relying on distribution and the appeal of their packaging and name to gain acceptance.
+They rely on distribution and their packaging and name appeal to gain acceptance.
 (There is, for example, a beer called Moose Drool.
 And it’s not bad.)

 This is why they often drink local beer or something different than what they have been drinking.